 Learning Activities: It is essential that you come to class having completed the assigned readings to be able to participate effectively in class discussions and activities.
 During class, a learning activity will occur related to the assigned readings and in-class discussions from the previous week.
+These will be interactive exercises or quizzes.
 If students miss these activities it is not possible to make them up, as they involve group interaction and discussion.